andrewrbrady/zombietron/README.md

-# ARB Skelotron - CEP skeleton template
+# ARB Zombietron - CEP skeleton template

 This is my personal skeleton and build system for creatin Adobe Extension Panels.
 It is based off the excellent Skeletor skeleton from Adam Plouff.